MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-capacity-planning.md

 > -  The ratio between read and write activities is approximately 1:3 below 100,000 packets-per-second and 1:6 above 100,000 packets-per-second.

 ## ATA Gateway Sizing

+Consider the following when deciding how many ATA Gateways to deploy.

+Most domain controllers can be covered by an ATA Lightweight Gateway, which should be planned according to the ATA Lightweight Gateway sizing table, below.

+If ATA Gateways are still required, the following are the considerations for how many ATA Gateways are required:<br>

+-	**Active Directory forests and domains**<br>
+	ATA can monitor traffic from multiple domains from a single Active Directory forest.
+Monitoring multiple Active Directory forests requires separate ATA deployments.
+A single ATA deployment should not be configured to monitor network traffic of domain controllers from different forests.

+-	**Port Mirroring**<br>
+Port mirroring considerations might require you to deploy multiple ATA Gateways per data center or branch site.

+-	**Capacity**<br>
+	Each ATA Gateway can parse and send a certain amount of traffic per second.
+If the domain controllers that you are monitoring are sending and receiving more traffic than the ATA Gateway can handle, you will need to add additional ATA Gateways according to your traffic volume.<br>

+Any domain controller that does not fit into the sizing requirements of the ATA Lightweight Gateway will require an ATA Gateway using port mirroring for that domain controller, as described below.
 An ATA Gateway can support monitoring multiple domain controllers, depending on the amount of network traffic of the domain controllers being monitored.

 |Packets per second&#42;|CPU (cores&#42;&#42;)|Memory (GB)|